whoward/docs/markdown/reference/user-management.md

 Sending login links to sub-accounts
 --------------------------------
 If you're in charge of your Sauce admin account, you may want to create sub-accounts for other team members.
-Sending the login link will allow you to send password reset emails to users.
-This way, you don't have to set their passwords manually.
-You can click the **send login link** button and the user will be able to set his or her password.
+Sending the login link will allow you to send password reset emails to users so they can set their own passwords.
+If you create an account using the **Add** button, you will need to create a placeholder password.
+You can click the **send login link** button and the user will be able to reset his or her password.
 ![sub-account login link](/images/reference/user-management/send_login_link.png "sub-account login link")